yeya24/backfiller/README.md

 {__name__="test",instance="localhost:9090",job="prometheus",key="value"} 2 1576563114000
 ```

-Currently the tool cannot load the block into Prometheus directly.
-So simply restart the Prometheus and check the UI.
+Since Prometheus will automatically merge the blocks in next compaction, we can see the generated data after the compaction, or simply restart Prometheus.

+Then we can check the results in the Web UI.

 ![alt text](exp.png)